Paula Wilcox

 Paula Wilcox (born 13 December 1949) is an English actress.
-With a career spanning over 50 years, she is best known for her role as Chrissy in the popular ITV sitcom Man About The House from 1973 to 1976.
-She has also had roles in TV shows such as The Lovers, Miss Jones and Son, The Queen’s Nose, The Smoking Room, Emmerdale, Mount Pleasant, Boomers, Upstart Crow and Girlfriends.
-Since 2020, Wilcox has appeared as Elaine Jones in Coronation Street.
+She played Chrissy Plummer in the ITV sitcom Man About the House from 1973 to 1976, and also had roles in TV shows such as The Lovers, Miss Jones and Son, The Queen’s Nose, The Smoking Room, Emmerdale, Mount Pleasant, Boomers, Upstart Crow and Girlfriends.
+From 2020 to 2023, Wilcox appeared as Elaine Jones in Coronation Street.

 Early life

-Wilcox was born in Manchester in 1949 to Joseph and Mary Wilcox.
+Wilcox was born in Manchester on 13 December 1949 to Joseph and Mary Wilcox.

 Career

-Wilcox first came to public attention whilst a member of the National Youth Theatre, which she joined aged seventeen.
+Wilcox joined the National Youth Theatre aged seventeen.
 She was offered her first starring television role in The Lovers, a Granada sitcom produced for the ITV network, largely written by Jack Rosenthal and co-starring Richard Beckinsale.
 There were two series of The Lovers, plus a feature film.
 She appeared in an episode of The Benny Hill Show (Thames) broadcast on 23 February 1972.

 Wilcox was cast in one of the lead roles of Man About the House (Thames, 1973–1976) as Chrissy Plummer, who was regularly in a flirtatious battle of wits with her male flatmate Robin, played by Richard O'Sullivan.
 The series ran for six series and the main cast also featured in the spin-off feature film.
 Her follow-up role was as the eponymous single mother in Miss Jones and Son (1977–1978).

-In 1991, Wilcox returned to situation comedy as Ros West in a Yorkshire Television sitcom called Fiddlers Three opposite Peter Davison before playing the character of Ivy Sandford in the pilot of Frank Skinner's Blue Heaven on Channel 4 in 1992, the show then went on to become a series.
-She appeared in several series of The Queen's Nose (1995–2001), and also played small roles in the films The Higher Mortals (1993) and the Woody Allen movie Scoop (2006).
+In 1991, Wilcox returned to situation comedy as Ros West in a Yorkshire Television sitcom called Fiddlers Three opposite Peter Davison, before playing the character of Ivy Sandford in the pilot of Frank Skinner's Blue Heaven on Channel 4 in 1992; the show then went on to become a series.
+She appeared in several series of The Queen’s Nose (1995–2001), and also played small roles in the films The Higher Mortals (1993) and the Woody Allen movie Scoop (2006).

-She was cast as Lilian in the BBC Three sitcom The Smoking Room which ran from 2004–2005.
+She was cast as Lilian in the BBC Three sitcom The Smoking Room which ran from 2004 to 2005.

 On 27 October 2006, Wilcox appeared in the Only Fools and Horses spin-off The Green Green Grass as Marlene's sister.
-She has also played another character in the Only Fools and Horses universe, appearing in 2 episodes of Rock and Chips, playing Edward "Grandad" Trotter's estranged wife Violet.
+She has also played another character in the Only Fools and Horses universe, appearing in two episodes of Rock and Chips, playing Edward “Grandad” Trotter's estranged wife Violet.
 In 2007, Wilcox joined the cast of Emmerdale as Hilary Potts, mother of the vicar's wife, Laurel Thomas (Charlotte Bellamy).

-In 2008, Wilcox portrayed Bette Davis in a theatrical play, Whatever Happened to the Cotton Dress Girl?.
-In 2010, she portrayed a mother of a gay son in a theatrical play, Canary.
+In 2008, Wilcox portrayed Bette Davis in a play, Whatever Happened to the Cotton Dress Girl?.
+In 2010, she portrayed a mother of a gay son in the play Canary.